 So you’ve started using PubTrawlr and you’re ready to dive deeper.
 You follow some links to the primary source, open then up….and it’s gobbledygook.

 Take a deep breath.
 This a very common experience.
 Articles are not easy to read.
 This isn’t the latest from Stephen King.
 There is likely to be a ton of jargon.
-The writing is likely to be clunky written, probably not that much better than this post.
+The writing can be unclear, probably not that much better than this post.

 With that in mind, this post takes you through some of the basic steps and questions to keep in mind while you work through the article.
 We update it frequently in order to have it reflect the most up-to-date experience and reflections of the PubTrawlr community.